Progressive Update Guided Interdependent Networks for Single Image Dehazing: Progressive Update Guided Dehazing (PUG-D)

-We use 6-layer residual network for dehazing as shown in Fig.~\ref{dehazing_model}.
-It consists of four main parts: (a) Input feature extraction, $f_{in}$, (b) Recurrent layer, $f_{LSTM}$, (c) Consecutive 6 residual blocks for higher-level feature extraction, $f_{res}$, (d) Output layer for dehazed image reconstruction, $f_{out}$.
-Our dehazing network can be described mathematically as:
+Our dehazing network in Fig.~\ref{fig: dehazing} (a) consists of four main parts: (a) Input feature extraction, $f_{in}$, (b) Inter-step dependency layer, $f_{ISD}$, (c) Consecutive trainable blocks for higher-level feature extraction, $f_{ftr}$, (d) Output layer for dehazed image reconstruction, $f_{out}$.
+The dehazing network can be mathematically described as:

-We choose LSTM as a recurrent block due to its empirical superiority over the gated recurrent unit (GRU) for our dehazing framework.
-The LSTM layer $f_{LSTM}$ takes features $y(t)$ extracted by $f_{in}$ in the present state and the previous recurrent state $h(t-1)$ as inputs.
-The LSTM after the first convolution block helps to keep dependencies in consecutive time steps enabling interaction between intermediate features from subsequent states.
-Unlike conventional LSTM~\cite{hochreiter1997long}, motivated by~\cite{kim2016deeply, tai2017image, ren2019progressive}, we use the entire model recursively in each time step which reduces the model size required significantly.
-In our work, we use convolutional LSTM~\cite{xingjian2015convolutional} as shown in Equation~(\ref{LSTM_eq}).
-At timestep $t$, LSTM receives features from the input feature extraction block and recurrent state at timestep $t-1$.
-The LSTM computes an input gate $i(t)$, a forget gate $f(t)$, an output gate $o(t)$, and a cell state $c(t)$, and can be formulated as,

-where $\sigma$ is sigmoid function, $\tanh$ is hyperbolic tangent function, $\circledcirc$ is element-wise multiplication, and $\otimes$ is convolution operation.